Flow IV: Counterfactual Inference In Nonseparable Outcome Models Using Instrumental Variables: Experiments

-\citeauthor{Dreher2021} found that the regression coefficient of the treatment variable was $0.0753$ (Figure 1 column 1 in \cite{Dreher2021}) which corresponds to the constant treatment effect according to their model.
-Figure \ref{fig:dreher-ace} illustrates that the Deep IV method seems to capture a relationship between treatment and outcome that is very close to the original result.
-This can be explained by the fact that both assume an additive noise term.
-The Flow IV method follows a similar trend, but exhibits a slightly more nonlinear behaviour in $A$.
+\citet{Dreher2021} found that the regression coefficient of the treatment variable was $0.0753$ (Table 1 column 1 in \citet{Dreher2021}) which corresponds to the constant treatment effect according to their model.
+Figure \ref{fig:dreher-ace} shows $\E \lbrack Y \mid do(A)\rbrack$ obtained from the Flow IV and the Usual IV estimate by \citet{Dreher2021}.
+According to the Flow IV model, we cannot conclude that the effect of $A$ on $Y$ is non-zero, whereas \citet{Dreher2021} find a small but significant positive effect.
+However, the estimates of \citet{Dreher2021} lie within the bootstrap confidence interval of the Flow IV method for most values of $A$, suggesting that the Flow IV model does not differ significantly from the linear model.

-The learned outcome functions of Flow IV and Deep IV illustrated in Figure \ref{fig:dreher-outcome-func} can be used to assess how counterfactual predictions from the two models would behave.
-The abduction step corresponds to finding the (constant $\varepsilon_Y$) line which the observed pair $(y, a)$ lies on.
-The action step corresponds to moving on that line from the observed value of $a$ to the counterfactual value $a'$.
-We can therefore draw the conclusion that, according to Flow IV, it appears as if regions that generally have a low level of economic development benefit from Chinese aid, while the opposite is true for countries with a high level of economic development.
-Assessing whether the assumptions of Flow IV or Deep IV are more realistic in this specific scenario is an open question and not the scope of this paper.